joaomelo/calystone/README.md

 They are shared resources used by more than one view or other widgets.
 They obey the same restriction as page components.

+Widgets are also used to function as single entry points for outside dependencies for the UI.
+Like if some button from a UI library is used in the app, for example.
+On that case, the button should be imported in a proxy ButtonBase widget and then used in pages, even if for a single page.

 ### Styles

 Styles are guided by design tokens that came from the Prime Vue UI library (mainly colors) and from the Open Props library (mainly sizes).